nmillin/uw_madison_omega/README.txt

 Future Devolopment for the UW_Madison_Omega Theme:
 -Add some CSS to the Content Region (nothing there right now)
-      -Create more skins for blocks & the content region. --**update** 2 new skins (quick-links & sidebar-menu), but more?
+      -Create more skins for blocks & the content region.
-      -Should the Skins have some default padding???  --**update** .block {margin-top:40px; }
+      -Should the Skins have some default padding???  --**update** .block {margin-top:40px; } was used, but now removed.
       -Should a Sidebar be Yellow?
-      -How should the breadcrumbs be styled?
-      -Should a Menu in the Sidebar be themed like on http://uc.wisc.edu/brand/templates-and-downloads/web/index-no-top-nav/index.html ?  --**update** added sidebar-menu skin
+      -How should the breadcrumbs be styled?  --**used red & grey** -Should a Menu in the Sidebar be themed like on http://uc.wisc.edu/brand/templates-and-downloads/web/index-no-top-nav/index.html ?  --**update** added sidebar-menu skin
 -Search Block.
 Should I try to match wisc.edu exactly or make it better?
 Focus/Blur currently.
+-Theme the MegaMenu using the SuperFish module.
 -Demo this at a Meetup (doing so 2/7/12)
 -Drink beer